 “I leave Sisyphus at the foot of the mountain!
 One always finds one’s burden again.
 But Sisyphus teaches the higher fidelity that negates the gods and raises rocks.
 He too concludes that all is well.
 This universe henceforth without a master seems to him neither sterile nor futile.
 Each atom of that stone, each mineral flake of that night filled mountain, in itself forms a world.
 The struggle itself toward the heights is enough to fill a man’s heart.
 One must imagine Sisyphus happy.”

 ~ The Absurd Man creates his own world, here in the moments with his stone and its journey up and over the hill.
 Ceterus paribus, he is God, we are Gods, perhaps our consciousness is – in so far that no God is really needed for us to place ourselves to this realm and its existence.
 The passionate struggle of Sisyphus is meaning made manifest.
 That’s all there is to it.
 It is our struggle.
-And that struggle is all one requires to imagine a happiness into this being as solid as stone.
+And seeing that struggle is all one requires to imagine a happiness into this being as solid as stone.
 For us mortals, for us humans, it all becomes clear: struggle IS happiness. ~

 The Myth of Sisyphus ~ by Albert Camus: